movestore/movestore.github.io/appspec/current/settings/user_file.md

-# Input of an auxiliary/user file
+# Input of an auxiliary user file

 !> Note that this setting has been created to replace the deprecated [`LOCAL_FILE`](appspec/current/settings/local_file.md) setting.

-It is possible to design Apps that require auxiliary files, e.g. a map with environmental information, that are useful for analysis with the tracking data.
-The App needs the auxiliary files during its run time.
-Therefore, they have to be either provided permanently by the App developer or uploaded to MoveApps from a local system by the App user.
-This leads to three types of auxiliary files that are described in more details in the section about [Auxiliary Files](auxiliary.md).

-In the `appspec.json`, these auxiliary files can be addressed by a setting named `USER_FILE` that defines a single own auxiliary file that the user can upload in the process of Workflow setup.
-The settings window has to be defined as specified in the below example.
-Note that (different from the deprecated `LOCAL_FILE` setting) the name of the file does not have to exactly match any name, but the file type/extension only, which the App developer should provide to the users in the settings description.
-That way we overcome the problem that wrong file names have led to App errors in the past.
-However, this improvement comes at the price that upload of multiple files is only possible as .zip files or by adding several `USER_FILE` settings.
-Note that handling of zip-files (i.e. unzip) must be addressed in the code of the respective App.
+This setting type enables the user to upload an auxiliary file to the App via the Settings menu.
+Each `USER_FILE` setting defines a single auxiliary file that the user can upload.
+If multiple files are needed, each of them need their own `USER_FILE` setting.
+But they can also be bundled as a .zip (e.g. files of a shapefile, [see example](auxiliary.md#local-upload-auxiliary-files)), or e.g. a raster stack, etc.

+The name of the file is unconstrained.
+Provide in the settings description the file type/extension that is expected to be uploaded by the user.

+!> NOTE for Apps in `R`: ensure to add `...` at the end of the `rFunction` list of arguments, or the `id` of the setting, as this will enable reading in the uploaded file (e.g `rFunction <-  function(data, argument1, argument2, ...)`)

 ```
 *appspec.json*